WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 ### isBlockInsertionPointVisible

-Returns true if we should show the block insertion point.
+Returns true if the block insertion point is visible.

 _Parameters_